Blue at the Mizzen: Allusions to real places

 Shelmerston, the home port of HMHV Surprise since she was bought out of the service by Maturin is fictional, but based on a real place on the western coast of England, Appledore near the River Torridge in Devon.
 Funchal is the long time capital of the island of Madeira, part of Portugal.
 Gibraltar is real, a British base in the Mediterranean Sea.
 Freetown was the government center for British West Africa, and is now the capital of Sierra Leone.
 The southern tip of South America, Cape Horn, is at best a hard voyage for a sailing ship.
-Valdivia, Concepción, Valparaíso, and Santiago and are real places in Chile.
+Valdivia, Concepción, Valparaíso, and Santiago are real places in Chile.
 Callao is a port city in Peru, and was part of the Viceroyalty of Peru before it became independent from Spain.
 The Strait of Magellan is the passage from the Atlantic to the Pacific Ocean north of Tierra del Fuego discovered by Magellan.
 For sailing vessels going east to west, the Strait is more challenging, due to its narrowness and prevailing westerly winds, than rounding Cape Horn, which is further south.
 Going west to east, the Strait was faster if the season was right.